vesv/nhl-stenden-exercises/README.md

 # nhl-stenden-exercises
-Exercises for NHl Stenden Application.
+Exercises for NHL Stenden Application.
 Everything was done in VSCode, so some things worked a bit differently than in Jupyter.
 Everything should work fine in Jupyter notebook though.